zootakuxy/psm/README.en.md

 4. Applies constraints (keys, indexes, relationships) to the temporary tables.
 5. If everything passes during validation (check):
 - Removes the shadow schema and temporary tables.
-6. If everything passes during application (migrate next):
+6. If everything passes during application (commit next):
 - Removes the real tables.
 - Moves the temporary tables from the shadow schema to the final schema.
 - Renames the temporary tables to their real names.